 Too Far to Walk – A Church Planted in Cameroon

 AfricaMama Marceline needed a miracle.
 Despite doctors’ visits, she wasn’t getting better.
-One day, she decided to travel 10 kilometers (6 miles) from her village, Élalé, to the neighboring village, Evodoula, to meet a local pastor.
+One day, she traveled 10 kilometers (6 miles) from her village, Élalé, to the neighboring village, Evodoula, to meet a local pastor.
 The pastor shared the gospel, and Mama Marceline accepted Christ as Savior.
 She realized that “when you have Jesus, you have life.”

-Mama Marceline’s life changed immediately.
-God soon healed her and filled her with joy.
-She prayed that God would heal her friends and neighbors and that they would experience a new life just like she had experienced.
+Mama Marceline’s life immediately changed.
+God healed her and filled her with joy.
+She prayed that God would heal her friends and neighbors and that they would experience a new life like she had experienced.
 Mama Marceline also began praying for another miracle — a church in her village.

-The 6-mile trek from Élalé to the Evodoula church was too far to walk every week and she could not afford a motorcycle taxi.
+The 6-miles from Élalé to Evodoula was too far to walk every week and she could not afford a motorcycle taxi.
 She had no way to meet regularly with other believers, hear gospel-preaching, and she had no place to invite her neighbors.

 “A church within walking distance is essential,” says AGWM Central Africa Area Director, Mike Ness.
 “If people don't have a healthy, gospel-preaching church within walking distance, they’re truly missing out on what God wants to do in and through them.”

 The church in Élalé struggled.
 Many villagers were hostile to the gospel.
 They said that Boniface was an outsider and ignored him.
-The church remained a small gathering of seven adults each Sunday.
+The church remained small with only seven adults each Sunday.

-Élalé’s water source was polluted and villagers frequently became sick with typhoid fever, diarrhea, and dysentery.
+Élalé’s water source was polluted.
+Villagers frequently became sick with typhoid fever, diarrhea, and dysentery.
 The village chief reported that, at any given time, 70% of the villagers were sick.
 AGWM Africa missionaries and their national church partners offered help.

 Africa Oasis, a compassion and water-solutions resource of AGWM Africa, provided water filters.
 Missionaries David and Carol Schmidt took the filters to a distribution team.

-After meeting with the Élalé chief, the filter team, — led by Cameroonian pastor, Lawrence Kang, along with the Schmidt’s — went door to door, setting up filters and teaching villagers how to use them.
+After meeting with the Élalé chief, the distribution team, — led by Cameroonian pastor, Lawrence Kang, along with the Schmidts — went door to door, setting up filters and teaching villagers how to use them.
 At each house they shared the gospel.
 Pastor Lawrence used the filters as an illustration about how God purifies people from sin.
-“The filters offer clean physical water, but Jesus offers ‘living water,’” Pastor Lawrence shared.
+“The filters offer clean physical water, but Jesus offers ‘living water,’” Pastor Lawrence explained.

-God also met another need.
 For the two years Boniface had lived in Élalé and led the church, he felt God calling him to minister full time; but he had no training.
-Another AGWM Africa resource, Africa’s Hope, helped make a difference.
+Another AGWM Africa resource, Africa’s Hope, stepped in.
 Africa’s Hope is an education-oriented resource that supports professors and Bible schools across Africa.
-Cameroonian professors, who received support from Africa’s Hope, helped Boniface earn a Bible education through the local Bible school.
-Boniface is now the official pastor in Élalé.
+With help from Africa’s Hope, Boniface received a Bible education through the local Bible school.
+Boniface is now the pastor in Élalé.

 Four years after Mama Marceline accepted Christ, her village has what many take for granted — safe drinking water, a healthy church, and a biblically trained pastor.
 Where once there was sickness and lostness, there is now clean water and a gospel-proclaiming church.